-Certificate of Advanced Practice in Hand and Upper Quarter Rehabilitation
+Certificate in Hand and Upper Quarter Rehabilitation

-The Certificate of Advanced Practice in Hand and Upper Quarter Rehabilitation is designed for practicing clinicians in physical therapy and occupational therapy who wish to gain advanced understanding of the upper quarter, including the cervical spine, shoulder, elbow, wrist, and hand.
+The Certificate in Hand and Upper Quarter Rehabilitation is designed for practicing clinicians in physical therapy and occupational therapy who wish to gain advanced understanding of the upper quarter, including the cervical spine, shoulder, elbow, wrist, and hand.
 This program consists of four courses offered in an online and weekend format.